Shopify/polaris/polaris.shopify.com/content/design/colors/index.md

           ## Color has purpose

           The purpose of using color has to be clear.
-Color needs to support a message or a status that needs to be easily identifiable by merchants.
+Color needs to support a message or status that needs to be easily identifiable by merchants.

         </Box>